hyperjump-io/json-schema/README.md

 ```

 ### API

 These are available from the `@hyperjump/json-schema/bundle` export.

 * **bundle**: (uri: string, options: Options) => Promise\<SchemaObject>

     Create a bundled schema starting with the given schema.
 External schemas
-    will be fetched from the filesystem, the network, or internally as needed.
+    will be fetched from the filesystem, the network, or the local schema
+    registry as needed.

     Options:
      * alwaysIncludeDialect: boolean (default: false) -- Include dialect even
        when it isn't strictly needed
-     * bundleMode: "flat" | "full" (default: "flat") -- When bundling schemas
-       that already contain bundled schemas, "flat" mode with remove nested
-       embedded schemas and put them all in the top level `$defs`.
-When using
-       "full" mode, it will keep the already embedded schemas around, which will
-       result in some embedded schema duplication.
      * definitionNamingStrategy: "uri" | "uuid" (default: "uri") -- By default
        the name used in definitions for embedded schemas will match the
        identifier of the embedded schema.
-This naming is unlikely to collide
-       with actual definitions, but if you want to be sure, you can use the
+Alternatively, you can use a UUID
-       "uuid" strategy instead to be sure you get a unique name.
+       instead of the schema's URI.
      * externalSchemas: string[] (default: []) -- A list of schemas URIs that
        are available externally and should not be included in the bundle.

+## Experimental

-## Output Formats (Experimental)
+### Output Formats
-### Usage

 **Change the validation output format**

 The `FLAG` output format isn't very informative.
 You can change the output
 format used for validation to get more information about failures.
+The official
+output format is still evolving, so these may change or be replaced in the
+future.

 ```javascript
 import { BASIC } from "@hyperjump/json-schema/experimental";

 const output = await validate("https://example.com/schema1", 42, BASIC);
 ```